 In addressing the grounds of appeal, the FAC considered, in the first instance, the contention that the proposed development should have been addressed in the context of the EIA Directive.
 The EU EIA Directive sets out, in Annex I a list of projects for which EIA is mandatory.
 Annex II contains a list of projects for which member states must determine through thresholds or on a case by case basis (or both) whether or not EIA is required.
 Neither afforestation nor deforestation are referred to in Annex I. Annex II contains a class of project specified as "initial afforestation and deforestation for the purpose of conversion to another type of land use" (Class 1 (d) of Annex II).
 The Irish Regulations, in relation to forestry licence applications, require the compliance with the EIA process for applications relating to afforestation involving an area of more than 50 Hectares, the construction of a forest road of a length greater than 2000 metres and any afforestation or forest road below the specified parameters where the Minister considers such development would be likely to have significant effects on the environment.
 The felling of trees, as part of a forestry operation with no change in land use, does not fall within the classes referred to in the Directive, and is similarly not covered by the Irish regulations (S.I.
 191 of 2017).
-The decision under appeal relates to a licence for the felling and replanting of an area of 12.68 ha.
+The decision under appeal relates to a licence for the felling and replanting of an area of 16.33 ha.
 Unplanted area left during restocking is ancillary to the forestry land use.
 It does not have a use as open space, does not have public access and is not to be maintained.
-There is no information before the FAC to show that the planting of the forestry in 1988 was subject to consent.
 The FAC does not consider that the proposal comprises deforestation for the purposes of land use change and neither that it falls within any other classes included in the Annexes I or II of the EIA Directive or considered for EIA in Irish Regulations.